logcossin/ForReport/lacto_BUSCO.md

 ----
 * ADP-dependent (S)-NAD(P)H-hydrate dehydratase is incomplete in strains SRCM103285 (GCF_004063515.1), KMB_612 (GCF_003346325.1), KMB_613 (GCF_003346315.1)
-1. The gene is defined as pseudogene because of partial gene sequence and missing C-terminus in SRCM103285
+1. The gene is defined as pseudogene because of partial gene sequence and missing C-terminus in strain SRCM103285
-2. The genes are 193 and 195 aa in KMB_612 and KMB_613, respectively.
+2. The genes are 193 and 195 aa in strain KMB_612 and KMB_613, respectively.
 Which is much shorter than median protein length (280 aa).

 ![image](https://github.com/logcossin/ForReport/assets/49052882/b33e8895-de26-472c-ae18-5879559d6cdc)
 ![image](https://github.com/logcossin/ForReport/assets/49052882/81673fa7-44b0-4991-9a1c-f58b85058a3a)